karenpayneoregon/various-helpers/FindUserSecretsApp/readme.md

 Used to get all C# project files with secrets where all a developer’s solutions are all under a central folder.

 > **Note**
-> New version coming soon.
+> New version done but in another solution.

 ## Instructions